 English is all around you.

-…As long as you know some great radio stations for English learning.
+…As long as you know the best English radio stations for language learning.

 With a radio or online radio, the right English stations and some smart listening strategies, you can tune into English listening practice anytime, anywhere.

-The radio is one of the most effective tools to improve your English listening skills, while also getting accustomed to the speed and tone of native English speakers.
+English radio learning is one of the most effective tools to improve your listening skills, while also getting accustomed to the speed and tone of native English speakers.

 Not only will careful radio listening improve your English understanding, but it’ll even improve your speaking fluency and pronunciation.

-Follow this simple guide and learn some great tips to improve your English with the radio.
+Follow this simple guide and learn some great tips to learn English with radio.

-Before we show you our favorite tips and radio stations for learning English, we want to make this clear.
+Before we show you our favorite tips and the best English radio channels for language learning, we want to make this clear.
 It doesn’t matter how long you listen for, whether it’s just five minutes or one hour, but consistency is key.

-Regular exposure (contact) with English is important, which is why you should listen to the radio every day.
+Regular exposure to English is important, which is why you should listen to the radio in English every day.

 To build this habit, start with the goal of listening for just one to five minutes every day.
 If the program is interesting, you might listen for longer, but the short time commitment will make it an easy task to complete.